aweary/microbe.js/README.md

 ## Routing

-Routing is accomplished using the `app.route` method which accepts an objects used to build the route.
-The three required properties are `path`, `method`, and `handler`, like so:
+Routing is accomplished using the `app.route` method which accepts an objects used to build the route, or using convenience methods as described below.

-Route parameters are also available on the `req` object via `req.params`.
+`app.route` lets you declare your routes in a very direct way by explicitly providing the `path`, `method`, and `handler` options.

 ```js
 app.route({